joamats/mit-tmle-cancer/README.md

 ### 4. Get the Cohorts

-**4.1 Get the dataframe ready**
+**4.1 Get the cohorts ready for analysis**

-With the following command, you can get the same cohorts we used for the study:
+With the following command, you can get the same cohorts we used for the study.
+Run the commands in your terminal:

 #### eICU-CRD